 2. Clear Cache Data

-Clear cache data of your Android device regularly, as it consumes your storage a lot and may slow down your Android Device.
+Precise cache data of your Android device regularly, as it consumes your storage a lot and may slow down your Android Device.

-To clear Cache from your device, go to Settings > Applications > Application Manager and select the App you want to modify.
+To clear the Cache from your device, go to Settings > Applications > Application Manager and select the App you want to modify.

 In the application info of that App, tap storage and then Clear Cache.
 To clear all Cache at once, go to Settings > Storage> Cached data.